svmiller/stevemisc/README.md

 This is a simple port and rename of `mvrnorm()` from the `{MASS}` package.
 I do this because the `{MASS}` package conflicts with a lot of things in my workflow.
-This will be very handy doing so-called “informal Bayesian” approaches to generating quantitites of interest from a regression model.
+This will be very handy doing so-called “informal Bayesian” approaches to generating quantities of interest from a regression model.

 ``` r